Rollie McKenna: Exhibitions

 From March 1 through March 13, 2001, McKenna's portraits including but not limited to: W. H. Auden, T. S. Eliot, Dylan Thomas, Ezra Pound, Sylvia Plath, Ted Hughes and artists including Bill Brandt, Laura Gilpin, John Minton and Henry Moore were displayed in the National Portrait Gallery at St. Martin's Place in London, England.
 Rollie McKenna: Artists & Writers, was McKenna's first European exhibition.
 An accompanying book featuring the portraits was also sold during the time of the exhibition.

 McKenna's work is also featured in the National Portrait Gallery at the Smithsonian Museum in Washington, D.C., United States.
 Her portrait of Elizabeth Bishop, a Pulitzer Prize winning poet from Worcester, Massachusetts, was taken in 1951.

-In 2018, The Stonington Historical Society in Stonington, Connecticut created an exhibition in her honor.
+In 2018, The Stonington Historical Society in Stonington, Connecticut, created an exhibition in her honor.
 McKenna, who formerly lived and worked in the town, took many photos aside from her famous portraits.
-A Village Love Affair: A New Photography Exhibit & Publication Featuring Rollie McKenna’s Images of Stonington displays her documentary-style black and white photography of people, places and events in the town.
-Along with the physical exhibition, the Stonington Historical Society also published a 100+ page book of her photographs titled, A Village Love Affair: Rollie McKenna’s Stonington.
+A Village Love Affair: A New Photography Exhibit & Publication Featuring Rollie McKenna's Images of Stonington displays her documentary-style black and white photography of people, places and events in the town.
+Along with the physical exhibition, the Stonington Historical Society also published a 100+ page book of her photographs titled, A Village Love Affair: Rollie McKenna's Stonington.
 This book is a broad collection of the photography of small-town Connecticut, a place McKenna quietly lived and used to express her personal photographic creativity.

 Later years and death

-McKenna spent majority of her life photographing a vast array of subjects well into the 1980s before settling down in Stonington, Connecticut.
+McKenna spent a majority of her life photographing a vast array of subjects well into the 1980s before settling down in Stonington, Connecticut.
 She spent the latter half of her life photographing Stonington, capturing the essence of the town and the people who lived there, along with the historical architecture that surrounded the area.
-She also published multiple books before her death, including a memoir titled A Life in Photography in 1991, and another about her close friend, the poet Dylan Thomas Portrait of Dylan: A Photographer's Memoir that was written.
-McKenna died in Northampton, Massachusetts on June 14, 2003 at the age of 84.
+She also published multiple books before her death, including a memoir titled A Life in Photography in 1991, and another about her close friend, the poet Dylan Thomas, titled Portrait of Dylan: A Photographer's Memoir.
+McKenna died in Northampton, Massachusetts, on June 14, 2003, at the age of 84.

-In 2018 the Stonington Historical Society created an exhibit called "The Village Love Affair", which featured interviews with her, some work never seen before, and some of her past work that featured photographs of Stonington.
+In 2018, the Stonington Historical Society created an exhibit called "The Village Love Affair", which featured interviews with her, some work never seen before, and some of her past work that featured photographs of Stonington.